LouieSankey/Spiral_Server/SQL-cheatsheet.md

 TERMINAL
 `psql -U username -d db_name -f ./sql-script.sql`

-edit, copy and past this in:
+(you may have to execute this in heroku cli if migration scrip is giving an error) edit, copy and past this in:
-`psql -U postgres -d spiral_test -f ./migrations/001.do.create_tables.sql` `psql -U postgres -d spiral -f ./seeds/seeds.pref.sql`
+`psql -U evxxdudvttijxs -d dae3iadu4o5brv -f ./migrations/001.do.create_tables.sql` `psql -U postgres -d spiral -f ./seeds/seeds.pref.sql`

--f ./migrations/001.do.create-bookmarks-table.sql
+-f ./migrations/001.do.create-table.sql

 In a script.sql use keyword BEGIN; and COMMIT; to wrap multiple scripts you want treated as one